-For many people with food restrictions the holidays tend to be an extra tricky time.
+For many people with food restrictions, the holidays tend to be extra tricky times.
 So if you follow a specific diet due to allergies, intolerances, sensitivities, a medical condition, or simply because you avoid certain foods to maintain optimal health, this article is for you.
 Missing out on family gatherings because you are worried about not having any food options or nibbling on a carrot while watching everybody else enjoy your favorite childhood foods doesn’t sound like holiday fun to me.
 I have experienced this myself, and it has brought a lot of stress to my life.
 However, simply eating foods that I would have to pay for later was not a great solution for me either.
 Today I am sharing my favorite tips with you that have helped me maintain health and happiness during the holiday season.
 Depending on how severe your reactions to certain foods are some of these tips may or may not apply to you.

 Which foods do you normally struggle to avoid or feel deprived of during the holidays?
-Becoming aware of these “trigger foods” presents the first important step in your tackling of this issue.
+Becoming aware of these “trigger foods” presents the first important step in tackling this issue.
 Focus on finding alternatives for those foods and bring them with you.

 Whether you are going to a friend’s or family member’s house or to an office holiday party, being prepared is the best bet to tackle difficult situations surrounding food.
 Don’t assume that there will be foods available to you if you have restrictions.
 Asking, but not demanding, beforehand is the best thing you can do to know how to approach the situation.
 So call your friend and family member, check the menu of a restaurant, or speak to the manager.